perfana/afterburner/azure/azure-batch.md

     DOCKER_PASSWORD=$(az acr credential show --name $ACR_NAME --query passwords[0].value --output tsv) DOCKER_EMAIL=<your email>
     docker login --username ${DOCKER_USER} --password ${DOCKER_PASSWORD} ${DOCKER_REGISTRY}
-    docker tag <your hash for jmeter image> ${DOCKER_REGISTRY}/jmeter docker push ${DOCKER_REGISTRY}/jmeter
+    docker tag <image-hash> ${DOCKER_REGISTRY}/jmeter
+    docker push ${DOCKER_REGISTRY}/jmeter

-Possibly, also push Afterburner if not in the docker registry already:
+Possibly, also push Afterburner if not in the remote Azure docker registry already:

+    docker tag ${DOCKER_REGISTRY}/afterburner-java
     docker push ${DOCKER_REGISTRY}/afterburner-java

 See [instructions](azure-deploy-docker.md) on how to run the Afterburner image on Azure.

 Then, use the jMeter image to deploy to Azure Batch via shipyard:
-* point to the jmeter docker image
+* point to the jmeter docker image in the config.yaml
-* add docker registry plus credentials
+* add docker registry plus credentials in credentials.yaml
-* create job that runs the jmeter container
+* create job that runs the jmeter container in jobs.yaml
-* supply env parameters to the job
+* supply env parameters to the job in jobs.yaml
-* add storage for the jmx file and log files
-These steps are detailed below.
+* add Azure storage for the jmx file and log files These steps are detailed below.

 # `shipyard` via docker